AxonFramework/extension-amqp/amqp-axon-example/README.md

 # AMQP Axon Springboot Example

 This is an example SpringBoot application using the Axon's AMQP extension.
-It uses Axon Server as the Event Store and RabbitMQ as the Message Bus.
+It uses an In Memory Event Store and RabbitMQ as the Message Bus.

 ## How to run